 If you are looking to cover the entirety of your ceiling with wood, faux wood planks are the way to go.
 They are perfect to use in combination with classic faux wood beams, trusses, and brackets.
 Together, faux wood planks create the atmosphere of an old, rustic, elegant castle.

 Used on their own, these planks can provide an earthy atmosphere without becoming the center of attention.
 They are also great for rooms with ceilings too low to accommodate beams, trusses, and brackets.

 Faux Wood Trusses

 Faux wood truss systems are a great way to mimic the earthiness of a farmhouse in your urban dwelling.
 These units are large and surprisingly lightweight.
-Unlike the real thing, faux wood ceiling trusses are not intended to bear a structures weight, but, no one will ever know.
-They look exactly like the real thing, and you don't need a crew of workers to install it.
+Unlike the real thing, faux wood ceiling trusses are not intended to bear the weight of a structure, but no one will ever know.
+They look exactly like the real thing, and you don't need a crew of workers to install them.

-Faux wood trusses are perfect for homes with two story ceilings.
+Faux wood trusses are perfect for homes with two-story ceilings.
 The truss spans the width of a room.
-It comes down to the top of where therooms vertical wall stops and extends all the way to the point in the ceiling.
+It comes down to the top of where the room's vertical wall stops and extends to the point in the ceiling.